CORPORATE GOVERNANCE STATEMENT

 Principle 9: Maintain governance structures and processes that are fit for purpose and support good decision-making by the board.

-The Board and governance structures for the Group are detailed under the heading “The Board” in the Chair’s Corporate Governance Report (on pages 26 – 27 of the 2023 Annual Report).
+The Board and governance structures for the Group are detailed under the heading “The Board” in the Chair’s Corporate Governance Report (on pages 24 and 25 of the 2024 Annual Report).
 Plans and developments affecting this framework for the Company’s governance will be reported in this section, as and when they are adopted or take effect.
-In this regard, you are directed to the comments in relation to Principle 5 above which detail board changes that have taken effect since the publication of the 2023 Annual Report.
+In this regard, you are directed to the comments in relation to Principle 5 above which detail board changes that have taken effect since the publication of the 2024 Annual Report.

 Biographies for each of the directors are here.
 These biographies demonstrate the range and blend of knowledge, experience and backgrounds available to the Board to enable it to manage the Company’s business, engage with all stakeholders and exercise informed and reasoned judgement in relation to all issues faced by the Company, whether in relation to strategy, performance, risk assessment, resources, the environment, social responsibility or standards of conduct, all of which are considered vital to the success of the Company.